Playwright (Python)

 label | quoted | Select by accessible label |

-The element type supports the same patterns as browser: click, type, see, wait for, and expect failure.
+The element type supports the same patterns as browser: click, type, press, see, wait for, and expect failure.

 failure_block